 Is the Pandemic Ruining Your Retirement Plans?

 Has the pandemic caused you baby boomers to put retirement plans on hold?
 Have you lost your job forcing an early retirement you aren’t prepared for?
 Because of your age, are you unable to go to work because of health risks involved?
 Have you tapped into your retirement accounts to pay bills?
+In other words, is the pandemic ruining your retirement plans?

 If so, you’re not alone.